codiechanel/my-knowledge-base/monorepos.md

 There are two types of monorepos.
 The Monstrous Monorepos and the project monorepos.
 The Monstrous Monorepos is the single repository of a company, which includes both related and unrelated components.
 Project monorepos only contain related components.

+**Making large scale refactorings**

+This is easier in a monorepo, but pretty difficult to implement in a non-monolithic environment.
+Say we are changing the api of a core library, therefore, we also need to change other libraries that depend on it.
+In a monolithic environment, there will be just one commit for all modules.